 In all our decisions on substantial issues, we seek to ensure that all sides feel they have had an adequate opportunity to express their views.
 If we do need to take things to a vote, then we make sure any dissenting voices are satisfied that the outcome represents the Group Conscience, that there are no important things that have been left unsaid.

 And we find the tools we learn in coming to consensus and resolving disagreements within the program help us outside the program too.
-We can address disagreements in business with openness, and a willingness to come to agreement, making sure that all parties have clarity about the issues involved.
+We can address business disagreements with openness, and a willingness to come to agreement, making sure that all parties have clarity about the issues involved and an understanding of each other’s goals.

-How does this help in business/earning?

 Feedback

-We continue to rely on feedback as a measure that we are providing value in service.
+We rely on feedback as a measure that we are providing value in service.

 One of the most difficult lessons we face in Underearners Anonymous is learning to accept feedback.
-Whether it is from our sponsor, our action partners, our action groups, other members in feedback meetings, or our friends and colleagues outside the program, we come to see feedback for what it is: suggestions based on others’ experience, strength and hope.
+Whether it is from our sponsor, our action partners, our action groups, other members in feedback meetings, or our friends and colleagues outside the program, we come to see feedback for what it is: a suggestion based on another’s experience, strength and hope.

 And we learn to accept feedback graciously and treasure it, however it is framed, acknowledging the desire of the other to help us in our recovery, whether or not we immediately see the relevance or value of their comments.

-Most importantly, we become able to distinguish between the suggestions offered to us, contradictory as they often are: we learn to take what we need and leave the rest.
+Most importantly, we become able to distinguish between the suggestions offered to us, contradictory or negative as they sometimes are: we learn to take what we need and leave the rest.

 So as we fulfill our roles and undertake our service projects, we come to continually look for feedback.
 We look to the Fellowship to provide the guidance for our actions, through directions from the World Service Conference, through the Group Consciences of the committees and boards we serve and the meetings we attend, through direct feedback from other members.
-It is not our will that we are seeking to follow in Service, after all, but the Higher Power’s.
+It is not our will that we are seeking to follow in Service, after all, but our Higher Power’s.

 And we come to welcome feedback in our business lives as well, valuing this opportunity for employers, colleagues, customers or clients to tell us how we can better serve them.
-We even find we can respond politely to criticism, with no need for an immediate response or deflection, no matter how inappropriate we deem their words in the moment.
+We even find that we can respond politely to criticism, with no need for an immediate answer, retaliation or deflection, no matter how inappropriate we deem their words in the moment.

 Guardrails